-The theory here is fairly simple, but in reality it will takes most people a few attempts.
+The theory here is fairly simple, but in reality it takes most people a few attempts.

 The goal is to edge progressively towards the right or left side of the cable (on your heels first, as it’s much more natural to lean back than forwards), long before the cable reaches a stop, so as to speed up fast enough to build the momentum required to complete that nice half circle, until eventually the carrier starts pulling you back in the opposite direction.

-If you’re struggling to grasp the visual result of this, think of a perfect drop of water just about to leave its leaf, and follow its path, starting from the straight line at the top, then forking out and turning around, and finally coming back to its starting line.
+If you’re struggling to grasp the visual result of this, think of a perfect drop of water just about to leave its leaf, and follow its surface line, starting from the top, then forking out and turning around, and finally coming back to its origin.

 Most 2.0 systems will feature floating buoys on each end of the cable to help you visualize your path; your goal is to edge out enough to pass right around them.

 Now, the reason why you need to get your posture right before hitting turns is that if hunched over and edging out the whole way, you will already be far outside the cable line, meaning you won’t have any room to build speed towards reaching the turn, and you will just sink down as soon as the carrier slows down and stops.